lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

-  was developed until recently using Scala 2.10.x, and its master branch still uses a Scala 2.10.x compiler, but at the same time there is some code that adds specific libraries when using the Scala 2.11.x compilers, then it may be useful to specify an "extraction" compiler that belongs to the 2.11 family.
+  was developed until recently using Scala 2.10.x, and its master branch still uses a Scala 2.10.x compiler, but at the same time there is some code that adds specific libraries when using the Scala 2.11.x compilers, then it may be useful to specify an "extraction" compiler version that belongs to the 2.11 family.

-  In general, it may be simple and effective to specify the extraction compiler just once, in the global build options, as shown in the example above.
+  In general, it may be simple and effective to specify the extraction version just once, in the global build options, as shown in the example above.

 Scala-specific options